 If you have ever done a first aid course you may remember from the lessons on hypothermia that the head is one of the biggest areas for heat loss.
 Particularly in my case having no hair means I need to protect my head from sunburn and overheating in hot temperatures, and from the impacts of the cold.

-If you are a bit of a traditionalist, a beanie or a balaclava is the way to go and I do own several different ones, courtesy mainly of Icebreaker including the Unisex Pocket Hat, the Chase Beanie and the Oasis Balaclava.
+If you are a bit of a traditionalist, a beanie or a balaclava is the way to go and I do own several different ones.
 While I have gone through stages wearing each of these garments they will usually sit in my cupboard only to be brought out for snow trips.

 Instead, I prefer to use a Buff; actually two buffs if I’m being accurate.
 This particular item of hiking gear is probably the most versatile piece I own, and even having no hair, a Merino wool buff will keep my head toasty even when its really cold.